atomisticnet/MeLting/README.md

 <img width="450" src="./melting_figure.svg" />
 </p>

-Common use cases for the tools
+Common use cases for the tools:

 * Materials feature construction;
-* Melting temperature prediction of binary ionic materials using a direct supervised learning approach;
+* Melting temperature prediction of binary ionic materials using:
+    * direct supervised learning approach, and
-* Melting temperature prediction of binary ionic materials using a combination of supervised and unsupervised learning approaches.
+    * combination of supervised and unsupervised learning approaches.

 ## References